MichaelVerdon/MichaelVerdon/README.md

 # Hi, i'm Michael 😵‍💫🚶‍♂️🥶

-I am a third year MEng Computer Science student attending the University of Portsmouth.
+I am a fourth year MEng Computer Science student attending the University of Portsmouth.

 😄 Pronouns: He/They